 Getting AROUND Myrtle Beach

-Getting around the area is relatively easy, you have different options such as public buses, which run through certain areas and cost $1.50 per person, seniors pay $0.75, children under 6 travel free.
+Getting around the area is relatively easy, you have different options including public transportation.
+Buses run through certain areas and cost $1.50 per person, seniors pay $0.75, children under 6 travel free.
 The only negative side of this transport would be that there will always be a certain amount of walking involved as you will need to take and get off the bus at a stop and they may not be necessarily located exactly where you're going.

 You can also use Uber or Lyft, there are lots of drivers around and prices depend on the distance you will be traveling.
 This option is very convenient because it is a door to door service and you won't have to worry about walking to a stop.
 The downside may be that depending on the time of day or location, you may have to wait for a while for your ride to arrive.